-For many of us when we think about spices our first thought is their ability to enhance the flavors in our food.
-But more importantly then that, they are the flavor of our food (we all know tofu without spice is just air).
+For many of us when we think about spices our first thought is their ability to enhance the flavours in our food.
+But more importantly then that, they are the flavour of our food (we all know tofu without spice is just air).
 Spices are what make us able to distinguish between our mom's curry and some other kids mom's curry.
 They are a representation of our culture and allow a basic ingredient to travel around the world.
-A peice of chicken seasoned basil, fennel and oregano takes us to Italy.
+A piece of chicken seasoned basil, fennel and oregano takes us to Italy.
 With dried chillies, cilantro and cumin we are in Mexico.
 Coriander, turmeric, ginger and garam masala in Indian.
 And allspice, hot pepper, ginger and bay leaf we are laying on the beaches of the Caribbean.

 Spices have been apart of who we are for as long as we have existed.
 It is believed that hunters and gathers wrapped meats in the leaves of bushes, accidentally discovering that this process enhanced the taste; as did certain nuts, seeds, berries, and bark.
 The Spice Trade which was established 4,000 years ago built entire societies.
 Spices were so valuable they were used as currency, and they were the reason colonists went off to discover new worlds.
 Spices have for centuries been used in every aspect of our lives from magic to religion, tradition to preservation and of course medicine.
 Spice was the base with which our original medical systems were created.
 The Ebers Papyrus from Early Egyptians which dates from 1550 B.C.E. describes some eight hundred different medicinal remedies and numerous medicinal procedures.
 Chinese Medicine and the Indian practice of Ayurveda which are stated to have been used for approximately 2,000 and 5,000 years respectively, and still widely practiced worldwide today are based on the powerful healing properties of spices.